navcoin/navcoin-org/content/why-navcoin/index.md

 {{< item_container_section
     titleText="Why Are People Using&nbsp;NavCoin?"
-    subtitleText="A cheaper, faster, more eco-friendly alternative"
+    subtitleText="A cheaper, faster, more eco-friendly alternative."
 >}}
     {{< long_text
         titleText="Be your own bank"